-&lt;sup>8 For reference, the Standard of the Copper, Lead, Nickel and Zinc industries also uses this five-steps process.
+7 For reference, the Standard of the Copper, Lead, Nickel and Zinc industries uses a five-steps process.

-5.1 Step 1: Creation of a risk management system
+5.1.
+Step 1: Creation of a risk management system

 General objective: Create and maintain a series of policies and procedures that enable enterprises and their production sites to monitor the issues in scope of this Guidance.